simonebraga/computer_graphics_project_2020/README.md

 # Computer Graphics (A.A.
 2019-2020)

-The development of this project is part of the computer graphics course at the Polytechnic University of Milan.
+The development of this project is part of the computer graphics course at Politecnico di Milano.
 The exam is composed of a set of assignments and a project, aimed to prove the knowledge of the topics of the course.

 ### Assignments